samelstob/notes/management-notes/database/what-goes-around-comes-around.md

 Codd's proposal immediately touched off "the great debate" which lasted for a good part of the 1970's.

-Tedd Codd and followers (mostly researchers and academics):
+Ted Codd and followers (mostly researchers and academics):

 a) Nothing as complex as CODASYL can possibly be a good idea
 b) CODASYL does not provide acceptable data independence